 Purpose & Scope

-The purpose of this plan is to prescribe those activities to be taken by the municipal government and other community officials to protect the lives and property of the citizens in the event of a natural or human-caused disaster, including terrorism, emergency or disaster, and to satisfy the requirements of the Pennsylvania Emergency Management Services Code, (35 Pa.
+The purpose of this plan is to prescribe those activities to be taken by the municipal government and other community officials to protect the lives and property of the citizens in the event of a natural or human-caused disaster, including terrorism, emergency, or disaster, and to satisfy the requirements of the Pennsylvania Emergency Management Services Code, (35 Pa.
 C.S.
 Section 7101 et seq., as amended, to have a disaster emergency management plan for the municipality.
 The plan consists of: a Basic Plan, which describes principles and doctrine; a Notification and Resource Manual, which provides listings and means of contacting local and needed resources; and a series of functional checklists which provide detail for the accomplishment of the specifics of the operation.

-The scope of the plan includes all activities in the entire emergency management cycle, including prevention, preparedness, response and recovery phases.
+The scope of the plan includes all activities in the entire emergency management cycle, including prevention, preparedness, response, and recovery phases.
 This plan is applicable to all response organizations acting for or on behalf of the government or citizens of Carroll Township, Dillsburg Borough, Franklintown Borough, Monaghan Township, Warrington Township and Wellsville Borough, all located in northern York County, PA.

 “Incident Specific Plans” may augment this plan, if necessary, to more efficiently cope with special requirements presented by specific hazards.
 Such plans, should they exist, would be listed in Appendix C of this document.